Startling Truth Behind “The Pink Ribbon”

 Each set of five came with a card saying: “The National Cancer Institute annual budget is $1.8 billion, only 5 percent goes for cancer prevention.
 Help us wake up our legislators and America by wearing this ribbon.”
 Haley was strictly grassroots, handing the cards out at the local supermarket and writing prominent women, everyone from former First Ladies to Dear Abby.
 Her message spread by word of mouth.Haley was then approached by Self magazine and cosmetics empire Estée Lauder in 1992, to use her ribbons in a breast cancer awareness campaign.
 She refused.
 She had no desire to be part of a marketing effort to help corporations sell more products.
 So the company changed the color to pink, to circumvent Haley's efforts to stop them.

-This story is featured in the documentary film Pink Ribbons, Inc., co-created by National Film Board of Canada producer Ravida Din, after she came across Barbara Ehrenreich’s feminist essay "Welcome To Cancerland."
-Watch Pink Ribbons, Inc. in full here.
+This story is featured in the documentary film Pink Ribbons, Inc, co-created by National Film Board of Canada producer Ravida Din, after she came across Barbara Ehrenreich’s feminist essay "Welcome To Cancerland."
+Watch it in full at http://walrusvideo.com/pink-ribbons-inc/

 “I had been treated for breast cancer,” Din said.
 “My sister had, too, and she sent me the article and said, ‘You must read this.’"
 It gave Din an epiphany.